1. CINEMORE

 “The man who rebelled against the sun” meets a tragic end.

-The original author, Patricia Highsmith, described the film as ``visually beautiful, intelligent, and entertaining.''
-He was also satisfied with Alain Delon's performance as Ripley.
-However, she was a total loser at the end of the movie.
-Although in the original story Ripley had successfully committed the perfect crime, the ending of the movie hinted that she would be arrested by the police.
+Patricia Highsmith, the author of the original novel, praised the film as "visually beautiful, intelligent and entertaining."
+She was also pleased with Alain Delon's performance as The Talented Mr. Ripley.
+However, she was disappointed with the ending of the film.
+In the original novel, The Talented Mr. Ripley successfully committed the perfect crime, but the ending of the film suggested that she would be arrested by the police.

 At first, René Clément was thinking of an ending that would allow him to escape.
 However, the producer was persuaded that the audience would not be satisfied with an ending that was too immoral and unethical, so they settled on the ending as it is now.
 Let me quote his interview article again.